FenixAlliance/ABS.Docs/README.md

 ## Logo and Trademark

-The brand name Alliance Business Suite and it's logos are trademarks of Fenix Alliance S.A.S in Colombia and Fenix Alliance Inc in other countries ("Fenix Alliance").
+The brand name Alliance Business Suite and its logos are trademarks of Fenix Alliance S.A.S in Colombia and Fenix Alliance Inc in other countries ("Fenix Alliance").

 Fenix Alliance owns and oversees the trademarks for the ABS name and logos.
 We have developed this trademark usage policy with the following goals in mind: